 - our events

-Twice monthly newsletters are emailed to service our members, providing information regarding services.
+Regular newsletters are emailed to our members, providing information regarding services.
 Newsletters are also sent to service users who have signed up to receive them.

 As with other marketing communications, we’ll only contact you specifically about fundraising if you’ve opted into receiving marketing from us (and you can, of course, unsubscribe at any time).

 Photographs, pictures, on our website or social media or virtual delivery of events

 Permission will always be obtained for photographs and pictures.